Artemis II Launch: How To Watch NASA’s Historic Event

 Additionally, this is the first crewed launch utilizing NASA’s SLS (Space Launch System) rocket and Orion spacecraft.

-Four astronauts form the crew for this historic mission.
+Four astronauts form the Artemis II crew.
 They are NASA astronauts Reid Wiseman, Victor Glover, and Christina Koch, and CSA (Canadian Space Agency) astronaut Jeremy Hansen.

 NASA reports that the crew has been quarantined in the Astronaut Crew Quarters at Kennedy Space Center in Florida.
 Each astronaut has maintained a controlled sleep schedule and nutrition plan to prepare for today’s launch.
 They’ve also undergone a series of medical tests to confirm their readiness for their mission.